vitabaks/postgresql_cluster/console/db/README.md

 - `cloud_images`
   - Table containing cloud images information for various cloud providers
     - Note: For all cloud providers except AWS, the image is the same for all regions.
 For AWS, the image must be specified for each specific region.
+- `secrets`
+  - Table containing secrets for accessing cloud providers and servers
+    - Note: The data is encrypted using the pgcrypto extension and a symmetric key.
+This symmetric key is generated at the application level and is unique for each installation.
 - `projects`
   - Table containing information about projects
     - Default: 'default'